photo by Valentina Gassiy

 Biography

 Irish Soprano Colette Delahunt has had a very busy and varied international career to date, performing in opera, oratorio, concert and as an accomplished recitalist.
 Originally from Co.
 Wicklow, Colette's very first singing teacher was Sr. Agnes Cecilia Nolan of St Mary's College Arklow.
-After her formal training in DIT College of Music with Nancy Calthorpe, Trudi Carberry and winning many senior prizes including The Margaret Burke Sheridan Cup and overall vocal prize the Gervase Elwes Cup, Colette was awarded a scholarship to complete her post-graduate studies with acclaimed singer and teacher Valerie Masterson OBE, at Trinity College of Music, London.
-In London Colette won a number of prestigious awards including the BBC Young Artists Forum Award and The Royal Overseas League Prize.
+After her formal training in DIT College of Music with Nancy Calthorpe, Trudi Carberry and winning many senior prizes including The Margaret Burke Sheridan Cup and overall vocal prize The Gervase Elwes Cup, Colette was awarded a scholarship to complete her post-graduate studies with acclaimed singer and teacher Valerie Masterson OBE, at Trinity College of Music, London.
+In London Colette won a number of prestigious awards including The BBC Young Artists Forum Award and The Royal Overseas League Prize.

-Colette has performed extensively in concert and oratorio throughout Ireland and Britain working most notably with The BBC Philharmonic, The London Sinfonia, The National Symphony Orchestra , The RTÉ Concert Orchestra and Co-Orch.
+Colette has performed extensively in concert and oratorio throughout Ireland and Britain working most notably with The BBC Philharmonic, The London Sinfonia, The National Symphony Orchestra, The RTÉ Concert Orchestra and Co-Orch.
 Recent performances have included Mozart’s Requiem, Mozart’s Mass in C, Fauré’s Requiem, Beethoven’s Choral Symphony and the Brahms German Requiem.
 Recent highlights have included the premiere performance of Anne-Marie O’Farrell’s composition Pomes Penyeach with the ConTempo Quartet and she also had the unique experience of singing at the premiere performance of Handel’s Messiah in Doha, Qatar.